RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Line through a travel agent based in Sydney.
         -  Dr Fay browsed a brochure issued by Sun Line.
         -  Back page contained information.
-      - Passenger's acceptance of that ticket constitutes agreement of those terms and conditions.’
+      - Passenger's acceptance of that ticket constitutes agreement of those terms and conditions.'
       - No Sun Line office in Sydney to obtain the ticket.
         - Fays received an 'exchange order' when they paid the balance of their booking - to be exchanged for a ticket in
       - Fays flew to Greece and received their ticket.